- Disabilities & the Disabled

 Some of my favorites from this list are:

 Artist Vincent van Gogh, yes, an oldie but a goodie.
 He was quite a passionate artist who believed expressions should be expressed through colors.
 Vincent's epilepsy is said to once cause him to run after his friends with an open razor.
-(Hmm....wonder if this condition would be the same for a person to run after their brother with a knife?)
+(Hmm....wonder if this condition would be the same for a person to run after their brother with a knife?
+Which happened between my children.)
 Van Gogh ended up cutting his own ear lobe off.

 Sir Issac Newton who was a very important scientist and founded the three laws of motion.

 Neil Young is/was a musician known for meaningful lyrics.
 He is/was a spokesman for environmental issues.
 He was one of the greatest guitarist of his time.
 His parents divorced when he was young, and Neil was confronted with many diseases at the same time.
 Diseases such as: Epilepsy, Polio and Diabetes, which he did eventually overcome.
 He has been a peacekeeper through his music, and fights for justice and a more peaceful world.

 Napoleon Bonapart, SHOCKINGLY, he is on my family tree and we, apparently, share a history of seizures.
 He was a French military and political leader during the French Revolution.
 Many books claim that Napoleon Bonaparte might have suffered from epilepsy throughout his lifetime.